GBLutskii/Next_bigger_number_with_the_same_digits/README.md

 111 ==> -1
 531 ==> -1

-P.S.: You may paste the code from class Next_bigger_number_with_the_same_digits to check it on codewars.com or run the Program.cs with attached class to check it on your PC with your own test strings.
+P.S.: You may paste the code from class next_bigger_number_with_the_same_digits to check it on codewars.com or run the Program.cs with attached class to check it on your PC with your own test strings.